 Dreams, farce, self-indulgence, and art increasingly have plenty in common.
 Impulse, energy, and personal gesture have returned, this time as manifestations of celebrity more than of genius.
 All, too, can seek at once to lead viewers to the edge of risky territory, while providing the entertainment and entrance into a vision to make it downright comforting.

-Take a quick with me run through quite a number of galleries and at P.S 1 this spring.
-Christoph Ruckhäberle stands out from several exhibitions for his layering of dreams through ideals of the primitive down through German Expressionism and today's fashion.
+Take a quick run with me through galleries and P.S 1 this spring.
+Christoph Ruckhäberle stands for his layering of dreams through ideals of the primitive down through German Expressionism and today's fashion.
 Salla Tykka along with Jennifer and Kevin McCoy tries to make viewers mistake art for their own dream world.
 John Pilson, Cao Fei, and Sara Greenberger Rafferty walk the line between confrontation and comedy.

 After such sophisticated clowning, I did best to head straight for contributions by Jessica Stockholder and Jessica Rankin.
 If I could not find more laughter, at least I had the serious benefits of lightness.